a1v0/a1v0.de/README.md

 ## Structure

 The frontend is made with Next and TypeScript.
 Articles are currently stored in Markdown format inside my repo and are being served and rendered using `remark-rehype`.
-At present, it's a pretty basic affair, with very few images and special features; just good, old-fashioned text.
+There isn't really a backend.
+It's a pretty basic affair, with very few images and special features; just good, old-fashioned text.

 ## Deployment

 This site is deployed by Netlify and runs on a custom domain, [a1v0.de](https://a1v0.de). `main` is the production branch.

 Development is done in `dev`.
 Articles, too, are written in `dev`, just to keep things simple.
 While an article is still in a draft state, it is kept in the `draft-articles` directory.

+## Content structure

+Articles live within a category.
+Each article can have only one category.

+The URL structure is `/[category-name]/[article-name]`.
+This matches the file structure of the `articles` folder, where each category has its own directory.

 ## Colour scheme and design